wongjiahau/Pineapple/docs/003-philosophy.md

 1. Maintainability is more important than quick-and-dirty

+2. Environment must be clearly defined (console/web/mobile/desktop)

-2. Error message should be clear and beautiful
+3. Error message should be clear and beautiful

-3. Type safety without typing too much
+4. Type safety without typing too much

-4. Side effects are bad for health
+5. Side effects are bad for health

-5. Consistency is mandatory
+6. Consistency is mandatory

-6. Built-out whenever possible
+7. Built-out whenever possible

+8. But TDD should be built-in